Environmental Education in Delaware

 In the end, we will conserve only what we love; we will love only what we understand, and we will understand only what we are taught.

 – Baba Dioum

 The greatest danger to our future is apathy.

 – Jane Goodall

-Jefferson is an example of a private school striving to build a nature-centered curriculum and campus.
-Located at the edge of the Redden State Forest, the campus has two ponds, trails with five family fitness stations, a garden, greenhouse, a four member goat tribe, flock of ten chickens, and a bee observation window.
+Sussex Academy Elementary School is an example of a public charter striving to build a nature-centered curriculum and campus.
+Located at the edge of the Redden State Forest, the campus has two ponds, trails with five family fitness stations, a garden, a greenhouse, a four-member goat tribe, a flock of ten chickens, and a bee observation window.
 Students are encouraged to spend time outside.
-Jefferson also cultivates alliances with non-profit and government agency partners to enhance their environmental education efforts.
-Contact Connie Hendricks, Head of School with questions.
+Sussex Academy Elementary School also cultivates alliances with non-profit and government agency partners to enhance their environmental education efforts.
+Contact Connie Hendricks, Dean of Elementary School with questions.